Howle-Great/autoSurvey/README.md

 # autoSurvey

-This project will help people who need to send a large number of messages in different groups in https://vk.com/
+This project will help people who need to send a large number of messages to different groups in https://vk.com/

 ### Installation

-1. Replace the drivers in the drivers folder with your Google Chrome drivers
+1. Replace selenium drivers in the drivers folder with your Google Chrome drivers.You can download all the necessary drivers from https://sites.google.com/a/chromium.org/chromedriver/downloads
 2. Package installation
 ```bash
 pip3 install selenium pyyaml